RepreZen/Semoasa/README.md

 ## Structure

+Once the SEMOASA format gets some traction and achieves a level of stability, we'll write a formal specification.
+For now, this outline format summarizes the structure of a SEMOASA document:

 * **Extensions Object** - an object defining one or more extensions, organized by namespace.
     * **openapiExtensionFormat** - a version string indicating the format used to describe the extensions.
 Allows tools to support multiple versions of specification extensions.
 Each revision of the specification will prescribe a specific version to use.
 Should adhere to semantic versioning, allowing tools to support a given major or minor version.
     * **\[namespace\]** (patterned field, type: Namespace Object or reference) - a namespace encompassing a set of managed Specification Extensions.
 Within a given namespace, management of Specification Extensions is expected to be quasi-coordinated, at least to the extent of ensuring unique extension names.
 As a convention, namespaces should generally use reverse-DNS notation, with additional segments as needed, e.g. `com.adobe.experience.public`.
 (Pattern for this set of properties can enforce that convention, and thus exclude statically defined properties like openapiExtensionFormat.)
 May contain a set of Extension Descriptors, or a JSON Reference to a Namespace Object, to support the _Directory Catalog_ use case.